The Cross Art Projects. Art Gallery, Sydney, Kings Cross, NSW. About us.

 Curators

 Jo Holder founded The Cross Art Projects in Sydney’s Kings Cross district in 2003 to progress equity and social justice issues in contemporary art.
-Three key themes are presented in Connectedness1 (2021): Voice, Treaty and Truth-telling, Climate and Mining and Archipelagos.
+The publication Connectedness1 (2021) sets out three themes over this time: Voice, Treaty and Truth-telling, Climate and Mining and Archipelagos.
 The archipelagos concept includes regional exchange projects Dhomola Dhawu, Makassar/Milingimbi (2021) and Elastic: Darwin<>Sydney<>Dili (2014, NCCA Darwin and Sydney).
-Mining and climate projects include the RISE series focussed on the ocean currents and monsoons that unify the archipelago and the transnational nature of mining.
-Jo Holder is co-convenor of Contemporary Art and Feminism (with Jacqueline Millner and Catriona Moore )and Future Feminist Archive (regional NSW, 2015–16) and Archive Live! at Wollongong City Gallery (2019).
-Ongoing social history projects include Witnessing the Intervention, a series of exhibitions monitoring the Federal Intervention into Indigenous communities (co-curated with Djon Mundine) and a rereading of the history and Jack Mundey and the influential Green Bans Movement: Power to the People (2022), Re/construction (with Sydney Trades Hall, 2020) and Green Bans Art Walk (with Performance Space and Big Fag Press, 2011).
-Jo Holder has held key curatorial roles in the public and independent sectors as director S.H.
+Mining and climate projects include the RISE series and a series on Macarthur River Mine (NT), a series on the transnational nature of mining.
+Other themes are Contemporary Art and Feminism (Jo Holder with Jacqueline Millner and Catriona Moore) and Future Feminist Archive (regional NSW, 2015–16 with Jasmin Stephens) and Archive Live! at Wollongong City Gallery (2019 with Catriona Moore) and a series called ‘Peacework’: Peace in Pieces and I am a woman for peace (both Sydney Trades Hall, 2025 with Neale Towart), on Australian women’s protests for peace during the Cold War and Forms of Censorship on the history of Australian artworld self-censorship about the “Question of Palestine” (The Cross Art Projects, 2024 with Alissar Chidiac and Karen Vesk).
+Other projects include Witnessing the Intervention, a series monitoring the disasters of the Federal Intervention into Indigenous communities (co-curated with Djon Mundine) and on the impact of Jack Mundey and the influential Green Bans Movement on environmental legislation: Power to the People (2022), Re/construction (with Sydney Trades Hall, 2020) and Green Bans Art Walk (with Performance Space and Big Fag Press, 2011).
+Jo Holder has held key curatorial roles in the public and independent visual art sectors as director S.H.
 Ervin Gallery, Sydney and published several books on contemporary visual art and culture.

 Contact Jo Holder, 0406 537 933, info@crossart.com.au

-Djon Mundine OAM, curator in residence
+Djon Mundine OAM, Curator in residence

-Statement, “All art is a conversation.
+“All art is a conversation.
 Art is a social act – it is about the people of a society, not just what is fashionable at the time.
 Art is also about memory, remembering family.” — Djon Mundine

 Contact Djon Mundine, bandjalungboy@hotmail.com or https://www.djonmundine.com/

-Jasmin Stephens, associate curator
+Jasmin Stephens, Associate Curator

 Contact Jasmin Stephens, 0437 782 720, Jasm.Step@gmail.com